 When teaching, Nate strives to instill in his student the same passion he has for playing, with personalized lessons, practical advice, and dedicated instruction.

 Andrew has been an active drummer around Ottawa since the late 80s.
 He has been the drummer for Sir Paul the McCartney Tribute and the children’s band, Monkey Rock.
 Andrew has also played with and fills in for Big Band Ottawa (Swing) and Machine Messiah (Heavy Metal), and plenty in between.

 Lessons focus on fundamentals which are then applied to music.
 If the student has favourite songs we learn them!

-Jennie is currently a fourth year Bachelor of Music student at Carleton University where she has been honoured three times with the university’s Vera Klein Scholarship in Music, and has earned Carleton’s Music Award.
+Jennie graduated with a BMus from Carleton University where she earned a University Medal in Music as well as the Vera Klein Scholarship in Music and the Carleton’s Music Award.
 She has over a decade of experience drumming, including five years as a drumming instructor.
 In addition to styles such as rock, pop, jazz, hip hop and Latin, Jennie has had the opportunity to study and perform West African and Korean drumming.
 In recent years, she has been the drummer for Carleton University’s Jazz and Fusion Ensembles, as well as the Capital Youth Jazz Orchestra.
 Jennie is active in Ottawa’s jazz scene and has performed at various venues, most notably the Ottawa Jazz Festival, Parliament Hill, and GigSpace.
 In 2015, she earned top 20 finalist ranking in the international drumming competition “Hit Like A Girl.”

 As a teacher, Jennie is very passionate about cultivating her students’ love for music and enjoys sharing the musical knowledge that she has gained through learning from master percussionists including Dr. Jesse Stewart, Terry Clarke, and Dong-Won Kim.
 She develops lesson plans for individual students to suit their skill level, musical interests, and goals.